 I cannot recommend ice packs highly enough.
 I keep three gel ice packs in my freezer at all times.
 Wrap it in a towel or dish cloth and lie down on it, or wedge it in between your legs depending on where your fistula is located.
-Leave it on there for about 15 minutes, and take breaks.
+Leave it on there for about 15 minutes, alternate with heating pads, and take breaks.
 It helps so much to relieve the ache, especially right after surgery.

 As for post-surgery pain, STAY ON TOP OF YOUR PAIN MEDS!!!!
 This is so important.
 You need to rest, sleep, and heal.
 You can’t do that if you are in excruciating pain.
 I hate pain killers, so trust me, I know.
 You might be tempted to skip a dose and tough it out.
 Don’t.
 I promise you, you will regret it in a few hours.
 The thing with pain is that if you let it get worse it takes longer to manage it.
 If you stay on top of your meds, take them every 4-6 hours as directed, you can keep your pain pretty mild.
 You won’t need to take so many after the first few days, but don’t try to be tough, don’t try to be brave.
 Just take the dang pills.
 If they make you severely nauseous, ask for a prescription for Zofran or some other anti-nausea meds.
 Other things that help with nausea are ginger, cinnamon, peppermint oil.
 Take your pain meds with food!
 This is a big deal!
 Eat first, then take a pill, in that order.

 The hard part is the chronic pain that lingers throughout the ordeal.
 You might experience weeks where you feel fine, and can move around great.
 You will definitely experience days where it’s hard to get up and down the stairs, or get out of bed at all.
 This can get very frustrating and depressing.
-I highly recommend that you read up on gating methods.
+I highly recommend that you read up on the Gate Control Theory of Pain.
 A friend of mine who has MS pointed me in this direction, and it has saved me so much grief.
 This method basically teaches you to distract yourself in various ways from the pain (listening to music, for example, while you do chores).
 Meditation helps a great deal, too.
 I struggle with meditation, but there are lots of great guided meditations on youtube that are super helpful.
 Breathing helps.
 Acupuncture is great if you can afford it.
 You might also ask your doctor to refer you to a pain management clinic.

 Try to force yourself to move.
 Take little walks, even just around your front yard.
 Keeping your circulation going is really important for healing.
 Know your limits, and don’t overdo it, but try to move a little bit every day.